LeBron scores 46 points with 9 3s, but Clippers rout Lakers

 James also ramped up his chase of Kareem Abdul-Jabbar’s career scoring record with his 101st 40-point game, including the postseason.
 He trails Abdul-Jabbar (38,387 points) by just 177 points, putting him in position to potentially break the record at the end of the Lakers’ upcoming five-game road swing instead of back home in Los Angeles.

-James’ brilliance wasn’t nearly enough: The Lakers never caught up after falling behind by 23 points, and James spent the final minutes on the bench after the Clippers pulled away for their 10th consecutive victory over their arena co-tenants in downtown Los Angeles.
+“I’ve got to this place by not even thinking about it,” James said.
+“Just being in the moment, trying to play the game the right way.
+Even tonight, as well as I shot the ball, I was still trying to distribute to my guys, to make sure they felt some type of rhythm.
+That’s just always how I’ve played the game.”

 Paul George had 27 points and nine rebounds, and Kawhi Leonard added 25 points in the Clippers’ third straight win overall.
-The Clippers hit a season-high 15 3-pointers in the first half while scoring a season-high 77 points and jumping to a 23-point halftime lead.
+The Clippers never trailed largely because they hit a season-high 15 3-pointers in the first half while scoring a season-high 77 points in the first half.

+“(James) had a great shooting game, but we weathered the storm,” Lue said.
+“When they cut (the lead) to 10 and LeBron is on fire like that … we just tried to take everyone else out and make him go one-on-one.”

 Norman Powell had 22 points and Reggie Jackson added 19 for the Clippers.

+“We were forcing them into really tough shots, and they were just making them,” Lakers coach Darvin Ham said.
+“Against a great team like that, you’ve got to play damn near perfect to overcome that deficit.”

-Russell Westbrook scored 17 points and Thomas Bryant added 15 for the Lakers.
+Russell Westbrook scored 17 points and Thomas Bryant added 15 for the Lakers, who could get Anthony Davis back Wednesday from his 20-game absence with a right foot injury.

-The Clippers never trailed, largely because of a spectacular outside shooting performance in the first half.

-Powell hit four 3-pointers and George and Jackson added three apiece while the Clips went 15 of 23 behind the arc, making more 3s than two-point buckets (12) while going up 77-54.
-The Clippers hadn’t made 15 3-pointers in a half in the past three seasons.

 HACHIMURA ARRIVES

-Rui Hachimura sat on the Lakers’ bench in street clothes one day after Los Angeles acquired him from Washington in a trade for Kendrick Nunn.
-The Japanese big man could be in uniform Wednesday.
+Rui Hachimura sat on the Lakers’ bench in street clothes one day after they acquired him from Washington in a trade for Kendrick Nunn.
+The Japanese big man will in uniform Wednesday, Ham said.

-“I’m super-duper excited” about the Lakers’ acquisition, coach Darvin Ham said.
-“A multifaceted, strong, skilled, athletic player.
-Definitely fills a big void and can just fall into the system seamlessly. … I think he’s going to bring a lot.”

 TIP-INS

-Clippers: Marcus Morris left the game with bruised ribs. … John Wall missed his sixth straight game with an abdominal injury. … Luke Kennard missed his ninth straight game with a calf injury, but could return Thursday.
+Clippers: Marcus Morris left the game with bruised ribs.
+Lue had no postgame update. … John Wall missed his sixth straight game with an abdominal injury. … Luke Kennard missed his ninth straight game with a calf injury.

-Lakers: Davis is close to his return, although the team still hasn’t put a date on it.
-Davis had “another great day” of rehabilitation, Ham said. … Guards Lonnie Walker and Austin Reaves also are both close to returns from injury, Ham said.
+Lakers: Guards Lonnie Walker and Austin Reaves also are both close to returns from injury, Ham said.
 Reaves hasn’t played since Jan.
 4, and Walker has been out since Dec.
 28. … Westbrook scored his 24,000th point in the first quarter, becoming the 28th player in NBA history to hit the mark.

 UP NEXT